 Based on the information currently available, DTSC believes the Preferred Alternative (Alternative E with the addition of monitored natural attenuation) meets the threshold criteria and best addresses the balancing criteria/ remedy selection decision factors.
-DTSC has also identified mitigation measures during the preparation of the EIR pursuant to CEQA requirements.
-These mitigation measures are considered a part of the action required for the implementation of the Preferred Alternative (see the EIR for the listing of the mitigation measures).
-A Mitigation Monitoring and Reporting Program (MMRP) has been prepared to ensure implementation and compliance by PG&E of the specific mitigation measures specified in the EIR.
-The MMRP is included in Volume 1 of the January 2011 EIR and are provided in the Corrective Measure Approval package.
+DTSC has also identified several mitigation measures during the preparation of the draft EIR pursuant to CEQA requirements.
+These mitigation measures are considered a part of the action required for the implementation of the Preferred Alternative (see the draft EIR for the listing of the mitigation measures).
 DTSC expects the groundwater Preferred Alternative as defined above to satisfy all requirements of a final groundwater remedy as required under the RCRA Corrective Action program and will satisfy the requirements in accordance with the 1996 Corrective Action Consent Agreement with PG&E.